-Fiscal Note
+Final Fiscal Note

-LLS 24-0544 Drafting Number: April 18, 2024 Date: Prime Sponsors: Rep. DeGraaf Bill Status: House State Affairs Shukria Maktabi | 303-866-4720 Fiscal Analyst: shukria.maktabi@coleg.gov Bill Topic: PARENTS' BILL OF RIGHTS Summary of ☐ State Revenue ☐ State Transfer □ Local Government Fiscal Impact: ☐ TABOR Refund Conditional on voter approval, the resolution creates a Parent's Bill of Rights related to the health, education, and religious upbringing of children.
-If approved by voters, the resolution increases state and local workload on an ongoing basis beginning in FY 2024-25 Appropriation No appropriation is required.
-Summary: The fiscal note reflects the introduced resolution.
-Fiscal Note Status:
+LLS 24-0544 Drafting Number: Date: July 17, 2024 Prime Sponsors: Rep. DeGraaf Bill Status: Postponed Indefinitely Shukria Maktabi | 303-866-4720 Fiscal Analyst: shukria.maktabi@coleg.gov Bill Topic: PARENTS' BILL OF RIGHTS Summary of ☐ State Revenue ☐ State Transfer □ Local Government Fiscal Impact: ☐ TABOR Refund Conditional on voter approval, the resolution would have created a Parent's Bill of Rights related to the health, education, and religious upbringing of children.
+If approved by voters, the resolution would have increased state and local workload on an ongoing basis beginning in FY 2024-25 Appropriation No appropriation was required.
+Summary: Fiscal Note The final fiscal note reflects the introduced resolution.
+This resolution was postponed Status: indefinitely by the House State, Civic, Military & Veterans Affairs Committee on April 22, 2024; therefore, the impacts identified in this analysis do not take effect.